boiar/collaborative-task-manager/README.md

 - **📶 WebSocket Support**
   Real-time communication with clients using WebSockets.

+- **🧩 HMVC Architecture**
+  Modular, scalable, and maintainable structure using NestJS modules

 - **🧩 Subscriber Pattern**
   Entity Subscribers in TypeORM to trigger logic after data changes.